 - Go to Personal Capital and click the “Join for free” button in the upper right-hand corner.

 - Fill out the prompts to enter your email and other pertinent personal information.

-Personal Capital also helps you track other areas of your finances:
+Note that Personal Capital helps you follow other areas of your money as well, such as:

 - Investment gains and losses

 - Categorized spending charts

 - Projected investment fees

 - Income reports

 So check out Personal Capital for an easy and free way to track your net worth.